blizzy78/bookmarks/README.md

 Development Environment
 -----------------------

-The project is set up such that a [dev container in Visual Studio Code] should be used.
-Simply reopen the project in a container.
+I'm using my all-in-one [dev container] for Visual Studio Code.

-After initial creation of the dev container, run inside the container:
+After initial checkout of the project inside the dev container, run inside the container:

 ```shell
 npm install